aryan877/todo-master/README.md

 The webhook handler is implemented in `app/api/webhook/register/route.ts`.
 It verifies the webhook signature and creates a new user record in the database when a user is created in Clerk.

+## @Codebase

+### Setting up an Admin User

+To test the admin functionality, you need to manually set the user's role to "admin" in Clerk.
+Here's how to do it:

+1. Log in to your Clerk Dashboard.
+2. Go to the "Users" section.
+3. Find the user you want to make an admin.
+4. Click on the user to open their details.
+5. Scroll down to the "Public metadata" section.
+6. Add a new key-value pair:
+   - Key: `role`
+   - Value: `admin`
+7. Save the changes.

+Now, when this user logs in, they will have admin privileges in the application.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.